 Thanks to technology, your leads don’t have to take the time to enter every scrap of information anymore.
 Instead, their account can have their basic details pre-filled so they can easily submit the form.
 As soon as they click send, you can shoot them a follow-up email.

 Videos are currently the most popular method of content advertising because they are engaging and interactive.
 Spending a bit of your marketing budget on getting video content viewed by your target audience is a great way to attract social media leads.

 You don’t have to bring in a film crew to create an Oscar-worthy cinematic masterpiece for your videos to be compelling.
 All you need is a smartphone camera and a smiling face.

-Your videos should only be 15-30 seconds long, no matter where you post them.
+Your videos should follow length guidelines, depending on which platform they will be published on.
 Your video can vary from a simple introduction to a brief “how to accomplish [thing]” as long as it’s related to your brand.
-People watching your videos will feel like they know you personally and will make you seem more trustworthy.
+People watching your videos will feel like they know you personally and this will make you seem more trustworthy.

 An easy way to get people to interact with your content is to offer them a particular discount or freebie in exchange for their information.

 You can turn high-quality leads into long-term customers by enticing your audience to try your product for less than the full price.
 An example can be offering discount codes for your products or promoting gated content.